EmilHvitfeldt/smltar/docs/06_ml_regression.md

 - A **classification model** predicts a class label or group membership.
 - A **regression model** predicts a numeric or continuous value.

 In text modeling, we use text data (such as the text of the court opinions), sometimes combined with other structured, non-text data, to predict the continuous value of interest (such as year of the court opinion).
+The goal of predictive modeling with text input features and a continuous outcome is to learn and model the relationship between the input features and the numeric target (outcome).

 ## A first regression model {#firstmlregression}